eXascaleInfolab/TSM-Bench/README.md

 - <sup>*</sup>**Note**: Due to license restrictions, we can only share the evaluation version of extremeDB.
 The results between the benchmarked and the public version might diverge.

 <!---
-  , in addition to additional generation scripts that are used during the online workloads.
+  , in addition to additional generation scripts used during the online workloads.

 -->